 - installation of radar speed feedback signs.

 - adjustment of the posted speed limit and striping and use of rumble strips at key locations.

 - curb bulb-outs — extensions of curb and elevated sidewalk — at the intersection with Second Street

 Comments from the public are an important part of the decision-making process as ADOT and the town of Clifton move toward potential solutions to the vehicle and pedestrian safety concerns.
 Please share your thoughts on these potential solutions by clicking on the comment link on this page.

-For more information about this project, please contact C.T.
-Revere, ADOT senior community relations officer, by calling 520.705.3574 or emailing [email protected].
+For more information about this project, please call the ADOT Project Information Line at 855.712.8530 or email [email protected].